Pair Up is the American Kidney Fund’s national campaign empowering you to protect yourself — and the people you love —

 Most cases of kidney disease could be prevented, but increased awareness and understanding is vital.

 Pair Up asks you to join the fight against kidney disease by taking two simple actions:

 The butterfly is formed of two interlocking kidneys.
 It’s a symbol of optimism, partnership and support—and that’s what Pair Up is all about.

 Pair Up builds on the American Kidney Fund’s long history of fighting kidney disease through direct financial support to patients in need, health education and prevention efforts.

 The American Kidney Fund leads the nation in charitable assistance to dialysis patients.
-Last year, more than 87,000 people—1 out of every 5 U.S. dialysis patients—received assistance from the American Kidney Fund for health insurance premiums and other treatment-related expenses.
+Last year, our grants enabled more than 84,000 people in all 50 states to maintain their health insurance coverage and to afford other critical expenses related to obtaining life-sustaining dialysis treatment.

 The American Kidney Fund also reaches millions of people each year with kidney disease prevention information through public awareness campaigns, free health screenings, health education materials and courses, online outreach, and a toll-free health information HelpLine (866.300.2900).

-As a 12-time recipient of the top “Four Star” rating from Charity Navigator, the American Kidney Fund is ranked among the top 1 percent of charities nationwide for fiscal accountability.
+As a 13-time recipient of the top “Four Star” rating from Charity Navigator, the American Kidney Fund is ranked among the top 1 percent of charities nationwide for fiscal accountability.

 For more information, visit www.kidneyfund.org